 Suicidal Thinking and Behavior

-Patients, their caregivers, and families should be counseled that AEDs, including NEURONTIN, may increase the risk of suicidal thoughts and behavior and should be advised of the need to be alert for the emergence or worsening of symptoms of depression, any unusual changes in mood or behavior, or the emergence of suicidal thoughts, behavior, or thoughts about self-harm.
-Report behaviors of concern immediately to healthcare providers [see Warnings and Precautions (5.3)].
+Counsel the patient, their caregivers, and families that AEDs, including NEURONTIN, may increase the risk of suicidal thoughts and behavior.
+Advise patients of the need to be alert for the emergence or worsening of symptoms of depression, any unusual changes in mood or behavior, or the emergence of suicidal thoughts, behavior, or thoughts about self-harm.
+Instruct patients to report behaviors of concern immediately to healthcare providers [see Warnings and Precautions (5.6)].

 Use in Pregnancy

 Instruct patients to notify their physician if they become pregnant or intend to become pregnant during therapy, and to notify their physician if they are breast feeding or intend to breast feed during therapy [see Use in Specific Populations (8.1) and (8.3)].

 Encourage patients to enroll in the NAAED Pregnancy Registry if they become pregnant.
 This registry is collecting information about the safety of antiepileptic drugs during pregnancy.
 To enroll, patients can call the toll free number 1-888-233-2334 [see Use in Specific Populations (8.1)].